 Called vascular dementia, it is a type of mental decline that"...

-In the 474 patient U.S. multicenter trial in patients with symptomatic supraventricular tachycardia (SVT), 1.9% (9/474) of these patients experienced ventricular tachycardia (VT) or ventricular fibrillation (VF) during the study.
+In a U.S. uncontrolled, open label, multicenter trial in patients with symptomatic supraventricular tachycardia (SVT), 1.9% (9/474) of these patients experienced ventricular tachycardia (VT) or ventricular fibrillation (VF) during the study.
 However, in 4 of the 9 patients, the ventricular tachycardia was of atrial origin.
 Six of the nine patients that developed ventricular arrhythmias did so within 14 days of onset of therapy.
 About 2.3% (11/474) of all patients had a recurrence of SVT during the study which could have been a change in the patients' arrhythmia behavior or could represent a proarrhythmic event.
-Case reports in patients treated with propafenone HCl for atrial fibrillation/flutter have included increased PVCs, VT, VF, and death.
+Case reports in patients treated with propafenone for atrial fibrillation/flutter have included increased premature ventricular contractions (PVCs), VT, VF, torsade de pointes, asystole, and death.

-During treatment with oral propafenone in patients with depressed baseline function (mean ejection fraction [EF]=33.5%), no significant decreases in ejection fraction were seen.
-In clinical trial experience, new or worsened CHF has been reported in 3.7% of patients with ventricular arrhythmia; of those 0.9% were considered probably or definitely related to propafenone HCl.
-Of the patients with congestive heart failure probably related to propafenone, 80% had preexisting heart failure and 85% had coronary artery disease.
+In clinical trial experience with RYTHMOL, new or worsened congestive heart failure (CHF) has been reported in 3.7% of patients with ventricular arrhythmia; of those 0.9% were considered probably or definitely related to propafenone HCl.
+Of the patients with CHF probably related to propafenone, 80% had preexisting heart failure and 85% had coronary artery disease.
 CHF attributable to propafenone HCl developed rarely ( < 0.2%) in ventricular arrhythmia patients who had no previous history of CHF.
 CHF occurred in 1.9% of patients studied with PAF or PSVT.

 Effects on Pacemaker Threshold

-Propafenone is highly metabolized by the liver and should, therefore, be administered cautiously to patients with impaired hepatic function.
-Severe liver dysfunction increases the bioavailability of propafenone to approximately 70% compared to 3-40% for patients with normal liver function.
-In eight patients with moderate to severe liver disease, the mean half-life was approximately 9 hours.
-As a result, the dose of propafenone given to patients with impaired hepatic function should be approximately 20-30% of the dose given to patients with normal hepatic function (see DOSAGE AND ADMINISTRATION).
-Careful monitoring for excessive pharmacological effects (see OVERDOSAGE) should be carried out.
+Propafenone is highly metabolized by the liver.
+Severe liver dysfunction increases the bioavailability of propafenone to approximately 70% compared to 3 to 40% in patients with normal liver function.
+In 8 patients with moderate to severe liver disease, the mean half-life was approximately 9 hours.
+Increased bioavailability of propafenone in these patients may result in excessive accumulation.
+Carefully monitor patients with impaired hepatic function for excessive pharmacological effects [see OVERDOSAGE].

 Elevated ANA Titers

 Positive ANA titers have been reported in patients receiving propafenone.
 They have been reversible upon cessation of treatment and may disappear even in the face of continued propafenone therapy.
 These laboratory findings were usually not associated with clinical symptoms, but there is one published case of drug-induced lupus erythematosis (positive rechallenge); it resolved completely upon discontinuation of therapy.
-Patients who develop an abnormal ANA test should be carefully evaluated and, if persistent or worsening elevation of ANA titers is detected, consideration should be given to discontinuing therapy.
+Carefully evaluate patients who develop an abnormal ANA test and, if persistent or worsening elevation of ANA titers is detected, consider discontinuing therapy.

-Reversible disorders of spermatogenesis have been demonstrated in monkeys, dogs and rabbits after high dose intravenous administration of propafenone HCl.
-Evaluation of the effects of short-term RYTHMOL (propafenone) administration on spermatogenesis in 11 normal subjects had suggested that propafenone HCl produced a reversible, short-term drop (within normal range) in sperm count.
-Subsequent evaluations in 11 patients receiving RYTHMOL chronically have suggested no effect of propafenone HCl on sperm count.
+Reversible disorders of spermatogenesis have been demonstrated in monkeys, dogs and rabbits after high dose intravenous administration of propafenone.
+Evaluation of the effects of short-term RYTHMOL administration on spermatogenesis in 11 normal subjects suggested that propafenone produced a reversible, short-term drop (within normal range) in sperm count.

 Carcinogenesis, Mutagenesis, Impairment of Fertility